Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 To set the package repository, follow these steps:

 1. In the Package Repository drop-down list, select an available repository.
-Select the latest repository for a quick installation and update.
+Select your desired locale specific repository for quick installation and update.
 2. To validate the repository, click **Apply**.
 3. In the Distribution drop-down list, select the distribution you want to access.
 4. Different snapshots are listed in the snapshot box, based on your selection in the Distribution drop-down list.
-You can toggle the Auto Update to on and off.
+You can toggle the Auto Update to **on** and **off**.
 If you toggle Auto Update to **OFF**, you can select the specific snapshot in the list.
-If you toggle Auto Update to **ON**, Package Manager updates the snapshot with the latest package snapshots.
+If you toggle Auto Update to **ON**, Package Manager updates the snapshot with the latest package snapshot.
 5. To confirm your setting, click **OK**.

 > **Note**